Efficient calculation of carrier scattering rates from first principles: Results

-In Figure (\ref{fig:screening-results}a) we compare calculated mobility against experimental measurements for all 16 materials in our dataset.
-Calculations were performed using the experimentally determined carrier concentrations at a temperature of \SI{300}{\kelvin}.
-Results regarding the temperature and carrier concentration dependence of mobility for all materials (calculated, experimental, and comparison with CRTA) is provided in Figs.~(S6) and (S7) of the Supplemental Material.
-The calculated mobilities agree closely with experiment across all materials, covering several orders of magnitude from $n$-type GaAs ($\mu_\mathrm{exp} =$ $2.1\times10^{4}\,$cm$^{2}$/Vs) to ZnO (180$\,$cm$^{2}$/Vs).
-Greater deviation from experiment is observed for materials with smaller mobilities such as $p$-\ce{CuAlO2} (3\,cm$^{2}$/Vs in $a$-$b$ plane), where a local hopping mechanism is proposed to compete with band transport \cite{kawazoe1997cualo2}, and $p$-CdTe in which spin--orbit coupling (SOC) is known to dramatically impact the scattering rates at the valence band edge \cite{yadav2019charge}.
-We note that, while SOC interactions are not currently considered in our model they will be implemented in a future work.
+The calculated mobilities agree closely with experiment across all materials, covering several orders of magnitude from ZnO (180$\,$cm$^{2}$/Vs) to $n$-type GaAs ($\mu_\mathrm{exp} =$ $2.1\times10^{4}\,$cm$^{2}$/Vs).
+Notably, the calculated mobility (Spearman rank coefficient against experiment $r_\mathrm{s} = $ 0.92) improves significantly on results obtained using a constant relaxation time approximation ($r_\mathrm{s} = $ 0.50).
+As we demonstrate in Fig.~(S12) of the Supplemental Material, our method also improves the dependence of mobility on temperature, obtaining a mean squared error (MSE) of 0.21 consistent with DFPT+Wannier (MSE = 0.20) and dramatically more accurate than a constant relaxation time (MSE = 3.2).
+Greater deviation from experiment is observed for materials with smaller mobilities such as $p$-\ce{CuAlO2} (3\,cm$^{2}$/Vs in $a$-$b$ plane), where a local hopping mechanism is proposed to compete with band transport \cite{kawazoe1997cualo2}, and $p$-CdTe in which spin--orbit coupling (SOC) is known to dramatically impact the scattering rates at the valence band edge \cite{yadav2019charge} but was not included in our calculations.
 Additional deviation is observed for $n$-ZnS, where the calculated mobility is almost a factor of 4 larger than Hall measurements.
 We find this overestimation is largely due to the underestimation of the conduction band effective mass arising from use of the PBE exchange--correlation functional ($m^{*,\mathrm{PBE}}_c =$ 0.16$\,m_e$) when compared to experiment ($m^{*,\mathrm{exp}}_c =$ 0.22$\,m_e$) \cite{nagano1991PhotoluminescenceSbDoped}.
-As we detail in Fig.~(S11) of the Supplemental Material, calculations performed using the hybrid HSE06 functional result in a larger effective mass ($m^{*,\mathrm{HSE}}_c =$ 0.20$\,m_e$) and improved agreement with the experimental mobility.
-The calculated mobility (Spearman rank coefficient against experiment $r_\mathrm{s} = $ 0.91) improves significantly on results obtained using a constant relaxation time approximation ($r_\mathrm{s} = $ 0.50), as indicated in Fig.~(\ref{fig:screening-results}a).
+As we detail in Fig.~(S8) of the Supplemental Material, calculations performed using the hybrid HSE06 functional result in a larger effective mass ($m^{*,\mathrm{HSE}}_c =$ 0.20$\,m_e$) and improved agreement with the experimental mobility.
+Lastly, the deviation seen for \ce{CH3NH3PbI3} is likely due to the use of polycrystalline thin films in experimental measurements.
+As highlighted by Fig.~(S6) of the Supplemental Material, our temperature-dependent results are in excellent agreement (within \SI{5}{\percent} at all temperatures) against fully-first principles calculations performed using \textsc{epw} \cite{ponce2019OriginLow}.
+The ability of our approach to accurately describe the electron-phonon coupling of a highly complex structure with 144 phonon-modes while remaining computationally efficient highlights its potential in high-throughput screening of transport behaviour.